What is Bidirectional LSTM (BiLSTM)?

 π Python Code Examples

-Bidirectional LSTM (BiLSTM) models are an extension of traditional LSTM networks that process data in both forward and backward directions.
+Bidirectional LSTM models are an extension of traditional LSTM networks that process data in both forward and backward directions.
 This allows them to capture past and future context within sequences, making them useful for tasks like classification, sequence labeling, and time-series prediction.

 The following example demonstrates how to define and use a basic Bidirectional LSTM for text sequence classification using a modern deep learning framework.